 This is a funny, well-written memoir that I devoured in one sitting.
 It reads almost like a mystery novel – personally I couldn’t wait to see what each new season would bring for The New Farm.
 It’s also an inspiration to read what two people can achieve when they put their minds to it – a new lifestyle, a new life and a community of like-minded people all working towards the same end-goal, good food for all.

-Please note: This post contains product links from Amazon and The Book Depository which are affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining eat. live. travel. write.
+Please note: This post contains product links from Amazon and The Book Depository which are affiliate links, meaning if you click over and purchase something, I will receive a very small percentage of the purchase price (at no extra cost to you).
 Thank you in advance!

 Disclosure: I received a copy of “The New Farm” for review purposes from the publisher.
 I was not asked to write about the book, nor am I being compensated for doing so.
 All opinions 100% my own.

 Did you enjoy reading this?
 Sign up to receive fresh posts in your inbox!
 You will receive a verification message once you submit the subscription form.
 Your subscription will be active once you respond to this verification message.